Vanilla-Studios/Vanilla-Studio.github.io/_pages/railverselua.md

 }
 ```
 ### Inheriting another class
 By default, all classes inherit a base ``Object`` class.
 However, this can be overridden.
-To overide, declare the name of the parent class as the first index of the class table.
+To overide, declare the name of the parent class at the first index of the class table.
 An example can be seen below:
 ```lua
 class "example" { "Mod" -- Declaring the mod class as the parent